 - Because narcs are so competitive (they can’t lose or be wrong because it triggers shame), they teach their victims to be uncompetitive.
 I experienced this so very clearly — to the point that I felt guilty if I won a game or sporting event.
 I hate keeping score in games and often quit rather than win and “shame” someone else.
 Even in the business world I felt uncomfortable competing against other job applicants or fellow business owners.
 Healthy competition is beneficial in child development, but the sore-loser narcissist may make their siblings into children and adults who are fearful of winning, possibly jeopardizing careers.

-It may be difficult to admit that your sibling is a toxic member of your family, but it can be healthy to do so, so that you can heal from the many ways that they might have harmed your mental wellbeing.
+It may be difficult to admit that your sibling is a toxic member of your family, but it can be healthy to do so, as it allows you to understand the many ways that they might have harmed your mental wellbeing.
 It is so very sad that the wounded and traumatized narcissistic child inadvertently harms and traumatizes his or her siblings.
 We can be understanding that they do this in an attempt to get their own emotional needs met, but, as all narcs do, they sow emotional destruction in the relationships around them.
 It is sad, too, that the victims are left without the close, loving, supportive relationship of a brother or sister — a deep, relational trauma and loss that can affect their sense of self and safety in relationships throughout their life.

 Christine Louis de Canonville is an Irish psychotherapist who has written about all forms of narcissistic abuse, including by siblings, in her book and blogs.